-CONROE, Texas, Oct.
-7 /PRNewswire/ -- Hemiwedge Industries, Inc. (Pink Sheets: HWEG), a global supplier of engineered valves focusing in oil/gas production, refining, mining, process, pipeline, power, mid-stream and petro-chemical markets, issued the following marketing and operations update of the Company's progress today.
-Since the Company's update release in July 2010, the Company has acquired six new customers domestically and internationally and continued to grow operations.
+CONROE, Texas, Feb.
+3, 2011 /PRNewswire/ -- Hemiwedge Industries, Inc. (Pink Sheets: HWEG), a global supplier of engineered valves focused in the oil/gas production, refining, mining, process, pipeline, power, mid-stream and petro-chemical markets, issued the following marketing and operations update today of the Company's progress.
+Since the Company's update release in September 2010, the Company has acquired three new customers domestically and internationally and continued to grow operations.

-Revenues for the Third Quarter and Nine Months ending September 30, 2010
+Revenues for the Fourth Quarter and fiscal year ending December 31, 2010

 New Customers and New Applications for Hemiwedge® Cartridge valve.

-The Company's patented Hemiwedge® Cartridge valve product line continued to grow in the third quarter of 2010 with new customers in Canadian oil sands applications, oil production manifolds in South America, gas compressor applications domestically and a titanium dioxide process application with a European customer.
+The Company's patented Hemiwedge® Cartridge valve product line continued to grow in the fourth quarter of 2010 with new customers in lime slurry mining applications, heavy oil, products pipeline storage applications and re-orders in gas compressor applications.

 Public filing status